⏱ 9 Minute Read ✍🏻 30th March 2020

 As the UK death toll approaches 1,500, the arguments between those who claimed that COVID-19 is “just like flu” and those who took it more seriously are falling quiet.
 Even for those with their head still stuck firmly in the sand, it is becoming increasingly difficult to ignore the noise of Italy and Spain on the tracks ahead.

-Those trains are not slowing down, but gathering pace – the death toll in each country is now more than 800 per day.
+Those trains are not slowing down, but gathering pace – the death toll in each country is more than 800 per day as I write.
 Yesterday, these two embattled nations lost 1,577 people between them in just 24 hours.
 In the last 30 days, over 10,000 have died in Italy.
 In little more than 3 weeks, over 6,000 have died in Spain.

 It is a sad fact that even amongst the young and healthy, a significant percentage of the infected will require critical care.
-This will increase the load on the NHS, which is struggling already – the end result will be avoidable deaths.
+This will increase the load on the NHS, which is already stretched.
+The end result will be avoidable deaths.
 And when we come to the point where ICU doctors have run out of resources and must effectively decide who lives and who dies, the young will be given priority over the old.

-There is a pervasive scepticism about the impact the virus will have in the UK, as though the footage of innumerable terrified patients struggling to breathe through pressurised respirators might be Hollywood fiction, or that the convoy of Italian army trucks transporting corpses to makeshift morgues must be fake news.
-Even the pleas of those exhausted, overwhelmed Italian ICU doctors continue to fall on deaf ears, despite their clear warnings that the British are making all the same mistakes.
-This refusal to accept the glaringly obvious echoes the mindset of climate change deniers (though there is arguably more of a parallel here with those who deny the Holocaust).
+There is a pervasive scepticism about the impact the virus will have in the UK, as though the footage of terrified patients struggling to breathe through pressurised respirators might be Hollywood fiction, or the convoy of Italian army trucks transporting corpses to makeshift morgues fake news.
+Even the pleas of overwhelmed Italian ICU doctors continue to fall on deaf ears, despite their clear warnings that the British are making all the same mistakes.
+This refusal to accept the obvious echoes the mindset of climate change deniers (though there is arguably more of a parallel here with those who deny the Holocaust).

-A key complaint seems to be ‘lockdowns don’t work anyway’, pointing out that Italy has been locked down for three weeks, yet its death toll continues to climb.
+A key complaint seems to be ‘lockdowns don’t work anyway’, the (faulty) logic being that Italy has been locked down for three weeks, yet its death toll continues to climb.
 No mention is made of the overwhelming likelihood that the number of dead would be considerably higher had the lockdown not been implemented, or that the country locked down at least a week late.
 It is apparently irrelevant that its measures are nowhere near as strict as those enforced by China, or that mobile GPS data shows that around 40% of the Italian public have been ignoring the restrictions anyway.

 What of the 375,000 people who marched through Madrid shoulder-to-shoulder on 8th March for International Women’s Day?
 Two days prior, the head of Spain’s Centre for Health Emergencies was asked whether it might be a bad idea for the event to go ahead in the midst of a global pandemic.
 His answer was that the public ought to make up their own minds, adding: “If my son asks me whether he can go, I’ll tell him to do what he wants.”